 Most people spend around 40 hours a week at work, either in the workplace or at home.
 So, it’s important to understand the role working plays on wellbeing, and how you can promote positive health and wellbeing where employees feel supported.

-The Covid-19 pandemic has changed the way people work, with 57% of people living in London doing some work from home in April 2020.
+The Covid-19 pandemic has changed the way people work, with over 60% of people in the UK now doing hybrid working.
 This has had an affect on people’s mental health and wellbeing.
 Some people love the flexibility of homeworking and will want to continue this, and others will be ready to get back in to work, so you should think about how you can look after people’s health and wellbeing no matter where they’re working.

 The small and medium businesses (SMEs) we work with often don’t have much budget for responsible business, so we’re sharing ten ideas for low-cost health and wellbeing initiatives (and a few at the end if you do have some money to spend) to get you started!
 These ideas can all be done in person or virtually, so you can adapt to how your team is working.